formicalab/AFDCerts/README.md

 - Authenticated Azure session (`Connect-AzAccount`)
 - Appropriate permissions to read Azure Front Door resources

+### Network Considerations

+**Proxy Support**: Usage with corporate proxies has not been thoroughly tested.
+The script makes direct TCP connections to retrieve certificate details for Classic Front Door profiles, which may not work through proxy servers.
+If you encounter connection issues in a corporate environment, try running the script from outside the corporate network or use a Standard/Premium Front Door profile which relies solely on Azure REST APIs.

 ## Installation

 1. Clone or download this repository: